Bakry-Emery meet Villani: Convergence to equilibrium for the kinetic Fokker-Planck equation

-We now prove the entropic convergence of $P_t$ to the equilibrium if the invariant measure satisfies log-Sobolev inequality.
+We prove here the entropic convergence of $P_t$ to the equilibrium if the invariant measure satisfies log-Sobolev inequality.
 The result is obtained in a very similar way as the convergence in $H^1(\mu)$.

 \begin{theorem} Assume that the normalized invariant measure $d\mu=\frac{1}{Z}e^{-V(x)-\frac{\| v \|^2}{2}} dxdv$ is a probability that satisfies the log-Sobolev inequality

 With the notations of Lemma \ref{lowerbound}: \begin{itemize} \item If $K(\eta)+\eta >0$, then for every positive and bounded $f \in C^\infty(\mathbb{R}^{2n})$, such that $\sqrt{f}$ is Lipschitz and $\int_{\mathbb{R}^{2n}} f d\mu=1$,